AlfonsoBarguno/PersonRegistrationSystem/README.md

 ![Captura de pantalla 2023-03-15 151506](https://user-images.githubusercontent.com/94359346/225336126-a68829ca-18ea-4cf4-aeb1-dea1ce311fda.png)

  And also has a feature to import a CSV file in zip format to add the information automatically, no matter the number of entrys.
-For this feature you wil have to tweak the parse method in the Person class and the PersonService to adjust the parameters to your needs.
+For this feature you will have to tweak the parse method in the Person class and the PersonService to adjust the parameters to your needs.

 ![Captura de pantalla 2023-03-15 151636](https://user-images.githubusercontent.com/94359346/225336694-6775d3ab-cc43-468d-b6e3-a38a90d356a2.png)